gatsbyjs/gatsby/docs/contributing/blog-and-website-contributions.md

 ### Content guidelines for submitting a blog post proposal

-As a Gatsby community member, you have unique insight into the ins and outs of learning Gatsby, building with Gatsby, and contributing to Gatsby’s open source community.
+As a Gatsby community member, you have a unique insight into the ins and outs of learning Gatsby, building with Gatsby, and contributing to Gatsby’s open source community.
 Contributing to the Gatsby blog is a great way to share your experiences and insights.
 Here are some guidelines for what kind of content is and isn’t a good fit for the Gatsby blog.

 Things we’re looking for in Gatsby blog content:

-- Information to help others overcome challenges you’ve faced while working with Gatsby
+- Information to help others overcome the challenges you’ve faced while working with Gatsby
 - Stories about how Gatsby helped you overcome different challenges on work and personal projects
 - Gatsby case studies
 - Showcasing a tool, fix, or other content you or someone else have contributed to Gatsby’s open source community